 BCLK[1:0] directly controls the FSB interface speed as well as the core frequency of the processor.
-As in previous generation processors, the processor's core frequency is a multiple of the BCLK[1:0] frequency.
+As in previous generation processors, the processor core frequency is a multiple of the BCLK[1:0] frequency.
 The processor bus ratio multiplier will be set at its default ratio during manufacturing.
-The processor supports Half Ratios between 7.5 and 13.5, refer to Table 16 for the processor supported ratios.
+The processor supports Half Ratios between 7.5 and 13.5 (see Table 2-14 for the processor supported ratios).